Shawnee Animal Hospital

 We recommend annual dental exams for horses to treat or prevent these dental conditions.
 It is important to pay special attention to the teeth between the ages of 2-5, when horses’ teeth are undergoing the greatest changes.

-Equine Farrier
+Equine Farrier in Shawnee

 Join the Shawnee Animal Hospital Family Today!